 National goals for freshwater supplies

-Resilience to freshwater shortages is the overarching goal of the five national objectives for freshwater supplies that were established in 2015 in the Delta Programme.
-Those objectives are:
+Resilience to freshwater shortages is the overarching objective of the five national objectives for freshwater supplies that were established in 2015 in the Delta Programme:

 • A healthy and balanced water system